 In both cases there’s still an element of “management” – your landlord may be managing the integrity of the building, and your hosting company will be managing the availability of your webspace – but what you do with the space you’ve rented is entirely up to you.

 Take Geek-Speak, for instance.
-I currently run three installations of WordPress in my webspace – the main one you’re reading just now, a second one on a subdomain about digital cameras (which I haven’t updated for a long time) and a test install for when I want to play with things that might break the site!
+I currently run three installations of WordPress in my webspace – the main one you’re reading just now, a second one on a subdomain about digital cameras [edit: that site is no longer in operation, but I do still run multiple WordPress installs on my hosting package] and a test install for when I want to play with things that might break the site!
 I also have subdomain that’s just a normal static website, and an advertiser management system.
 I can keep all that stuff in one place, which I couldn’t do with WordPress.com or Blogger.

 Add to that the fact that I can install any WordPress plugin that I like, or any theme, and I’m left with the conclusion that, for me, there’s no better option than self-hosting.